 Go and surprise yourself.
 You don’t know what you will get.
 That’s what life is all about, that’s what business is all about, and that’s what The Three-Month Vacation is all about.
 One of the things that’s not going to be a surprise is when you sign up to the article writing course.
 When you do that, you’re not going to sleep all of April, all of May, and all of June.
 The reason for that is we don’t want it to be surprise.
 We want you to be able to write and to write well, to have a skill and not to have more information.

-The article writing course is starting in April.
-March 5th at 3:00pm Eastern, that’s when we open the doors.
+The live article writing course comes around every two years.
 As you know, we have only a few seats.
 Everyone says we have limited seats.
 We put a number on those limited seats, not more than 25.
 If you would like to surprise yourself and figure out how good a writer you are, then join the article writing course.
-Later in the year, we’re going to have the cartooning course, and that’s at psychotactics.com/davinci, and you can learn how to be a cartoonist too.
+Later in the year, we’re going to have the DaVinci cartooning course, and you can learn how to be a cartoonist too.

 Most people are surprised when they can write so well, when they can draw cartoons, when they can make great presentations.
 They think that somehow this skill has to be inborn, and it doesn’t have to be.
 There are no inborn skills.
 You can learn from a good teacher.
 You can learn from a good system.
 You can learn a lot from a good group, and that’s what the Psychotactics training is all about.
 It’s not about information.
 It’s about skills, so get yourself on a course this year, and you will surprise yourself.